State / Territory Benefits - Oregon

 ATTN: Veterans Pass Program

 Home Loans: The Oregon Department of Veterans' Affairs (ORVET) Home Loan Program is now a lifetime benefit (effective January 2, 2011) for eligible Veterans that provide low-interest home purchase and home improvement loans in accordance with Oregon's Constitution and other applicable laws.
-The maximum loan amount for Veterans is presently $417,000 (effective January 2, 2006).
+The maximum loan amount for Veterans is presently $417,000 for a single Family, owner occupied residence.
 Interest rates generally run about one percent below market.

 Eligibility: To be eligible a Veteran must have served on active duty with the United States Armed Forces and meet one of the following criteria:

 - Beginning on or before Jan 31, 1955 served more than 90 days and was discharged or released under honorable conditions; or